redfox58/tonyxu.io/docs/posts/2018/oauth2-pkce-flow/README.md

 ---
 title: "The OAuth2 flow for native apps: PKCE"
 date: 2018-07-24
-description: "If you are building a native application, and you need OAuth 2.0, PKCE OAuth is your best choice.
-Here I will explain why."
+description: If you are building a native application, and you need OAuth 2.0, PKCE OAuth is your best choice.
+Here I will explain why.
+lang: en-US
+type: post
 ---

 # The OAuth2 flow for native apps: PKCE